-Through this Cultural Competence Plan Annual Update, Tri-City Mental Health Authority renews its commitment to deliver quality and individualized care tailored to the social, cultural, and linguistic needs of clients and community members residing within the service catchment area.
+Through this Three-Year Cultural Competence Plan, Tri-City Mental Health Authority renews its commitment to deliver quality and individualized care tailored to the social, cultural, and linguistic needs of clients and community members residing within the service catchment area.
 As a culturally proficient health care provider, Tri-City distinguishes itself as a leader in health care services focused on recovery with a person-centered approach.

 Tri-City engages with community members who contribute to the universal goals of reducing health care disparities and promote diversity within the agency and the community served.
-Through the development of active partnerships with Wellness Advisory Councils including the African American Family Wellness Advisory Council (AAFWAC), ¡Adelante!
-Latino and Hispanic Wellness Advisory Council, the RAINBOW (LGBTQ+) Advisory Council, the Holistic Asian American and Pacific Islander (HAAPI) Wellness Advisory Council and the Transition Age Youth (TAY) Wellness Advisory Council, Tri-City is able to address challenges related to accessing services including language barriers, health education and cultural differences in communication styles.
-Future councils to be developed will focus on native indigenous communities and older adults.
+Through the development of active partnerships including the African American Family Wellness Collaborative (AAFWC), ¡Adelante!
+Latino and Hispanic Wellness Collaborative, the RAINBOW (LGBTQ+) Collaborative, the Holistic Asian American and Pacific Islander (HAAPI) Wellness Collaborative and the Transition Age Youth (TAY) Wellness Collaborative, Tri-City is able to address challenges related to accessing services including language barriers, health education and cultural differences in communication styles.
+Future collaboratives to be developed will focus on Native Indigenous communities and older adults. and continue to reach historically underrepresented groups.